alecello/algorithms-and-programming/lectures/README.md

 ## Pointer and value
 Small code snippet to show the difference between pointers and values and their usage.

+## Regions
+Use recursion to divide a fenced fields into regions.

 ## Replace substring
 Replace an arbitrary length substring inside another arbitrary length string with an arbitrary length replacement.